-For the 2021 – 2022 Admission cycle, GRE scores are optional.
-If applicants opt to submit GRE scores, please note we typically require GRE scores only from applicants who are residents of the United States.
+Graduate Record Examination (GRE) test scores are required of all U.S. Residents.
+Official results of the GRE are not required for international students, however, the department’s Graduate Admissions Committee strongly recommends that international applicants submit GRE scores.
 The scores of successful applicants vary widely and are considered in light of the student’s research interests and educational background.
 When sending GRE scores, choose 4837 as the Institution Code and 2203 as the Department Code.

 The Test of English as a Foreign Language (TOEFL) is required of all international applicants whose native language is not English, and scores must be mailed directly to the Department.
 When sending TOEFL scores, choose 4837 as the Institution Code and 70 as the Department Code.
 Information for international applicants, including English requirements and Visa procedures.

 Graduate study in the Department is tailored to the research interests of each individual student, and a student’s graduate program is designed in consultation with her or his faculty advisor and M.A. or Ph.D. degree committee.
 Therefore, incoming graduate students are expected to share interests with active faculty in the Department.
 Applicants may find it useful to initiate contact with appropriate faculty members.

 - Completed an undergraduate degree with a major in geography or a related field;

 - Attained at least a 3.3 grade-point average (GPA) in courses taken in the junior and senior years and in the major for admission to the M.A. program or a 3.5 GPA in graduate courses for students entering the Ph.D. program with an M.A.; and